All Episodes

 Some people might think half of that.

-The post scarcity society.
+The post-scarcity society.

-Have you heard of that, Snertley?
+Have you heard of that, Snerdley?

 It's possible to argue as a rich society, we shouldn't care if the poor choose to work or not.

-It's not always clear whether this larger welfare state is supposed to promote work or to substitute for work's gradual decline.
+Oh, and then there's this part too: it's not always clear whether this larger welfare state is supposed to promote work or to substitute for work's gradual decline.

-I've always thought that the ultimate aim of welfare was to get people back to work.
+Now, I've always thought I've always thought that the ultimate aim of welfare was to get people back to work.

-But I guess I've been wrong about that.
+Well, I guess I've been wrong about that.

-Yeah, take a break.
+Got to take a break.

 Be back.